mqqx/advent-of-code/src/main/java/dev/mqqx/aoc/year21/README.md

 Parse the height map into a 2d-array and check all numbers if they are surrounded by higher ones.
 If that's the case then add it (+ an additional 1) to the sum.

+For the 2nd part check connected top and left basins and optionally merge them together.
+Count the saved basins in a `AtomicLongMap` and multiply the three largest basis counts.

 ## Day 10
 ## Day 11
 ## Day 12